igromanru/Dark-Souls-III-Cheat-Engine-Guide/README.md

 This message means that something was detected on your account as a cheat.
 It could be something with the save game or something while the run time.

-In case you want to play safe online, there are two recommended methods.
+In case you want to play safe online after you've received the message, there are two recommended methods.
 1. Make a family share account and play there.
-DON’T use Cheat Engine, don’t even start it.
-Wait until we got more information about the message.
 2. Delete all your Characters, than exit the game and go to C:\Users\\(Your-username)\\AppData\Roaming\DarkSoulsIII\, delete anything in there.
 Start a new game, the message will still be there but you should be safe.
-Also DON’T use Cheat Engine anymore!
+DON’T use Cheat Engine until the message is gone!

 Also see informations about the [Offline mode](#offline-mode).